tvquizphd/based/README.md

 4. Follow the text-based instructions in the black window that opens

-Take my word for it... this is a trusted .zip file:

 ---

+Take my word for it...
+I swear this is a trusted .zip file:

 ![MacOS Chrome Warning](https://raw.githubusercontent.com/tvquizphd/based/main/warning.png)